Research Interests: High

 2015), Oct 29 – Nov 1, 2015, Santa Clara, CA.

 - Achieving Native GPU Performance for

-Out-of-Card Large Matrix Multiplication, J. Wu and J. JaJa, accepted to Parallel
+Out-of-Card Large Matrix Multiplication, J. Wu and J. JaJa, Parallel Processing Letters, 2016.

 - Resting State Dynamic Functional Network Analysis in